Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    ```

     For SSM standalone mode, the three instances PD, TiKV and TiDB are all deployed on Smart Server host.
-    For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance to scale up the storage capacity of TiDB.
+    For SSM with multiple agents mode, Smart Server will run PD and TiDB instance and each agent will run a TiKV instance.
+    So the storage capacity of SSM-TiDB can easily be scaled up by just adding more agent server.
+This is a great advantage over MySQL.

-    If TiDB is enabled, the jdbc url should be the default one of TiDB.
+    If TiDB is enabled, the jdbc url should be the following default one.
 The configuration in druid.xml is shown as follows.
-You can also use MySQL shell to connect to TiDB server manually.

    ```xml
     <properties>